 What is Java?

 Java is a robust, secure, and object-oriented programming language.
 Earlier Java was known as Oak.
 Java is a computing platform as it has its own runtime environment JRE (Java Runtime Environment) and an API.
-The main objective of creating android apps is that it should work on any platform and that is why Java is used for this since it is a platform independent language.
+The main objective of creating android apps is that they should work on any platform and that is why Java is used for this since it is a platform-independent language.